- License Renewal and Exam Information

 - Criminal History Evaluation Letter

 - Auctioneer Continuing Education

 - Meetings and Information

 Military Service Members, Veterans, and Spouses - For more information about applying as a military spouse please go to the Military Spouse FAQs page.

-The Auctioneer Education Advisory Board is scheduled to meet Thursday, August 14 at 9:00 a.m. in the 1st Floor Public Meeting Room (125E) of TDLR's North Campus, located at 1106 Clayton Lane in Austin.
-The agenda will be posted when it is available.
+The Auctioneer Education Advisory Board is scheduled to meet Thursday, August 28 at 9:00 a.m. in the 1st Floor Public Meeting Room (125E) of TDLR's North Campus, located at 1106 Clayton Lane in Austin.
+The agenda and staff reports are online.
 The meeting will be broadcast live and available for viewing via RealPlayer.
+The Board will hold its regular meeting at this time followed by an Open Forum on House Bill 3038 at 10:00 a.m. at the same location.
+The agenda for the open forum is online.
+The open forum will be broadcast live and available for viewing via RealPlayer.

-Texas House of Representatives Speaker Joe Strauss on January 31, 2014, charged the House Licensing and Administrative Procedures Committee to “Study the implementation and possible impacts of HB 3038 (83R), including the effect it would have on multi-state auction companies, as well as business-to-business auctions.”
-The Texas Department of Licensing and Regulation (TDLR) wants to know your ideas regarding how we can best implement House Bill 3038, the impact of this legislation for Texas, and recommended changes to improve the regulation of auctions and auctioneering in Texas.
+The Open Forum on HB 3038 will allow TDLR to receive feedback to share with the Texas House of Representatives regarding Speaker Joe Strauss’ interim charge to the House Licensing and Administrative Procedures Committee to “Study the implementation and possible impacts of HB 3038 (83R), including the effect it would have on multi-state auction companies, as well as business-to-business auctions.”

 - Should a Texas auctioneer license be required to conduct an online auction in which a consumer places competitive bids to purchase a product, including on auction websites like eBay, uBid, Listia, QuiBids, bidtopia and Overstock and on social media web sites such as Facebook, Twitter, Pinterest and Etsy?
 Why?